Skip to content ↓

 Second milestone: children will have access to a variety of paper and our pen collection to mark-make and draw special messages to each other and hide them for their friends to find.
 Children’s messages may also take other forms such as chalk outdoors – using arrows to lead children to a message at the end of a trail.

-Adults will model writing for different purposes and model reading writing from left to right and top to bottom, running their finger under the words.
-Adults will show print has meaning and will support children’s own writing attempts.
+Adults will model writing for different purposes and read writing from left to right and top to bottom, running their finger under the words.
+Adults will show print has value and meaning and will support children’s own writing attempts.

 Component

-Third milestone: Adults plan activities that focus on collaborative and purposeful mark-making and early writing.
+Adults plan activities that focus on collaborative and purposeful mark-making and early writing.
 Children will start to use vertical lines, circles and zig zags to imitate writing from left to right and ‘read what it says.’
+If a child is starting to write letters, we will support the correct letter formation on an individual basis using instruction such as ‘up, down, round and back.’

 Adults support children in taking their learning into their own play.